Finite model theory for pseudovarieties and universal algebra: preservation, definability and complexity: Toolkit: Preservation Theorems

-For the fourth part, note that every variety is generated by its finitely generated free algebras, and all finite algebras are quotients of free algebras.
+For part (4), note that every variety is generated by its finitely generated free algebras, and all finite algebras are quotients of free algebras.
 Uniform local finiteness ensures that finitely generated free algebras in the variety generated by~$\mathscr{K}$ are finite, and as~$\mathscr{K}$ is assumed to be closed under quotients, these free algebras, and their quotients, lie in $\mathscr{K}$.
 In other words, $\mathscr{K}$ is the finite part of $\mathsf{HSP}(\mathscr{K})$. \end{proof}

-The following easy observation gives some form of partial preservation theorem at the finite level. \begin{thm} Let $\Phi$ be a \emph{universal} sentence defining a uniformly locally finite class whose finite models $\mathscr{K}=\Mod_{\rm fin}(\Phi)$ are $\mathsf{SP}_{\rm fin}$-closed.
-Then $\Mod(\Phi)$ is a universal Horn class and $\Phi$ is logically equivalent to a universal Horn sentence, even amongst structures of possibly infinite size. \end{thm} \begin{proof} First observe that as $\mathscr{K}\subseteq \Mod(\Phi)$ and $\Mod(\Phi)$ is locally finite and ultra\-product-closed, it follows from Lemma \ref{lem:ulf} part (3) that $\mathscr{K}$ is uniformly locally finite.
+The following easy observation gives some partial preservation theorems at the finite level. \begin{thm} Let $\Phi$ be a {universal} sentence defining a locally finite class. \begin{enumerate} \item If the finite models $\mathscr{K}=\Mod_{\rm fin}(\Phi)$ are $\mathsf{SP}_{\rm fin}$-closed then $\Mod(\Phi)$ is a universal Horn class and $\Phi$ is logically equivalent to a universal Horn sentence, even amongst structures of possibly infinite size. \item If the finite models $\mathscr{K}=\Mod_{\rm fin}(\Phi)$ are a pseudovariety \up($\mathsf{HSP}_{\rm fin}$-closed\up) then $\Mod(\Phi)$ is a variety and $\Phi$ is logically equivalent to a finite conjunction of equations, even amongst structures of possibly infinite size. \end{enumerate} \end{thm} \begin{proof} To prove (1), first observe that as $\mathscr{K}\subseteq \Mod(\Phi)$ and $\Mod(\Phi)$ is locally finite and ultra\-product-closed, it follows from Lemma \ref{lem:ulf} part (3) that $\mathscr{K}$ is uniformly locally finite.
 Then Lemma \ref{lem:ulf} part (2) implies that $\Mod(\Th_{\rm uH}(\mathscr{K}))$ is locally finite.

+Next observe that two locally finite universal classes agreeing on finite models coincide, because all models embed into an ultraproduct of their finitely generated substructures.
+So $\Mod(\Th_{\rm uH}(\mathscr{K}))=\Mod(\Phi)$, and then the Compactness Theorem ensures that there is a finite subset of $\Th_{\rm uH}(\mathscr{K})$ that is equivalent to $\Phi$.